themitosan/TMS.js/README.md

 ## Setup
 [TS] - It's deadly simple!
-- Download TMS.ts file and put it among your source files,
+- Download TMS.ts file and put it among your source files
 - Use a simple import to carry what you will need.<br>Example: `import * as TMS from './TMS.js';`
 - Smile: you are a great person!